ray-project/ray/doc/source/serve/model_composition.md

 ## Streaming DeploymentHandle calls

 You can also use `DeploymentHandles` to make streaming method calls that return multiple outputs.
 To make a streaming call, the method must be a generator and you must set `handle.options(stream=True)`.
 Then, the handle call returns a {mod}`DeploymentResponseGenerator <ray.serve.handle.DeploymentResponseGenerator>` instead of a unary `DeploymentResponse`.
 You can use `DeploymentResponseGenerators` as a sync or async generator, like in an `async for` code block.
 Similar to `DeploymentResponse.result()`, avoid using a `DeploymentResponseGenerator` as a sync generator within a deployment, as that blocks other requests from executing concurrently on that replica.
 Note that you can't pass `DeploymentResponseGenerators` to other handle calls.
-If you have a use case requiring this feature, please file a feature request on GitHub.

 Example: